WinningSlowly/winningslowly.org/content/pages/about.md

 ### Upcoming Episodes:

-- **April 1:** Episode 0.07 -- Schrödinger's Law: on the Affordable Care Act and how implementation matters.
-- **April 8:** Episode 0.08 -- In which we talk about making laws of conscience and dealing with non-discrimination.
-- **April 15:** Episode 0.09 -- In which we talk about the strengths and weaknesses of conservative and progressive sentiment.
+- **April 15:** Episode 0.09 -- In which we talk about why there is no 0.08: how different media forms work in surprisingly different ways.

 ## Who